FB Mini-Beryl: Design

 The base of the rear sight – unlike in the Onyks – has cut-outs on its top surface running alongside it and used to mount a variety of optical sights or a Picatinny-type rail adapter.
 A variant of the Mini-Beryl is also offered with a MIL-STD-1913 Picatinny rail instead of the standard rear sight; a simple auxiliary rear sight is built into the rail.
 The standard rear sight and front post are provided with luminescent dots to assist aiming in poor light conditions.

 The weapon's gas block is longer than that of the Onyks and it features internal threading that is used to secure the muzzle device in place.

 The Mini-Beryl has a twin-strut stock folding to the right-hand side of the receiver; the butt-plate is rubber.
 All furniture is high-impact black plastic.
 The handguards were developed specifically for the carbine.

 The carbine's bolt carrier and piston rod, gas cylinder, upper handguard and sighting system are identical to those used in the wz.
-1989 Onyks, similarly, the receiver housing, dust cover trigger group and high-capacity magazine are the same as those in the wz.
+1989 Onyks, similarly, the receiver housing, dust cover trigger group and magazine are the same as those in the wz.
 1996 Beryl.

 Standard equipment supplied with carbine includes three spare magazines (including one 20-round short magazine), four 15-round stripper clips, a stripper clip magazine guide, maintenance kit, cleaning rod (carried in the accessory pouch), sling, magazine and accessory pouch and oil bottle.
 The carbine can also be fitted with two side rails secured to the lower handguard (used to attach tactical accessories and illumination devices), a vertical forward grip and a blank-firing muzzle attachment.